darkVader1/php_virus/README.md

 Please do not use this virus to cause any harm.
 I am not responsible for any misuse of the code.

+# Please note:
-## Also, please do not run this on your personal server/localhost, please run it in a virtual environment!
+Do not run this on your personal server/localhost, please run it in a virtual environment!
+It infects all files in your system
+Cleaning it up is a mess.
+Run it at your own risk.